 Schooling, Food and Health Care

 Through our work, we want to give children and their parents the vision that there is a possibility to change the seemingly hopeless situations.
-In addition to assistance with schooling, the Toba people are affected by the fact that someone from the outside believe in them and treat them with value as human beings.
+In addition to assistance with schooling, the Toba people are affected by the fact that someone from the outside believes in them and treats them with value as human beings.